feynon/carlosbecker.com/content/post/2018-07-31-goreleaser-lessons-learned.md

 all pipes.

-Later on, I've added the `artifact` package, which abstract this into a more proper data structure, adding also a nice DSL to filter artifacts by kind and etc - and [I had to refactor a lot of things for that][pr463].
+Later on, I've added the `artifact` package, which abstract this into a simple slice of `Artifact`, als adding a nice DSL to filter artifacts by kind and etc - and [I had to refactor a lot of things for that][pr463].

 So, now if I want to upload all Linux packages for `amd64` in a pipe,